audulus/rui/README.md

 ## Optional Features

 - `tao` - (*enabled by default*) use tao for windowing.
-- `winit` - use winit for windowing
+- `winit` - use winit for windowing.
 - Use `default-features = false` if you are embedding rui.

 ## Why?